On modeling fracture of soft polymers: Model predictions for fracture in a variety of soft polymers

 \subsection{PBS: Center notch for validation}

 To validate the model predictions for PBS in a scenario involving a different notch geometry (same gauge section dimensions and boundary conditions as the single edge notch geometry), a 10 mm x 3 mm slot was created at the center of the gauge section, as shown in Figure \ref{Validation 2}A. Further, relatively low loading speeds of 2 mm/s and 6 mm/s were used for this geometry.
 The finite element mesh used for the simulations is shown in Figure \ref{Validation 2}B. One-quarter of the specimen (25,832 C3D8R elements) was simulated with appropriate boundary conditions considering the symmetries of the problem.
 For these relatively slower speeds, the experimental results exhibit necking instability in the form of the non-positive slope of force-displacement curves after a certain level of displacement.
-This can be attributed to significant network reconfiguration occurring over these long timescales (relative to the B:O coordinate bond dynamic crosslink macroscopic relaxation timescale) as a result of dynamic crosslink relaxation and reformation.
-Model predictions for the force-displacement curves, particularly the displacement levels for the onset of necking instability, agree well with the experimental results as seen in Figure \ref{Validation 2}C. Fracture doesn't occur for these slow loading speeds which can be attributed to $\psi^{+}_\text{o}$, $\psi_\text{o}^{(B)}$ not being able to exceed $\psi^{+}_{cr}$ and $\psi^{(B)}_{cr}$, respectively at the notch center.
-The specimens exhibited high extensibility in the experiments, as shown in Figure \ref{Validation 2}D through a comparison between the undeformed and deformed (at $t=45$ s) shapes from the experiment for the 2 mm/s loading speed.
+This can be attributed to significant network reconfiguration occurring over these long timescales (relative to the B:O coordinate bond dynamic crosslink macroscopic relaxation timescale) due to dynamic crosslink relaxation and reformation.
+Model predictions for the force-displacement curves, particularly the displacement levels for the onset of necking instability, agree well with the experimental results as seen in Figure \ref{Validation 2}C. Fracture does not occur for these slow loading speeds which can be attributed to $\psi^{+}_\text{o}$ and $\psi_\text{o}^{(B)}$, not being able to exceed $\psi^{+}_{cr}$ and $\psi^{(B)}_{cr}$, respectively at the notch tip.
+The specimens exhibited high extensibility in the experiments, as shown in Figure \ref{Validation 2}D by comparing the undeformed and deformed (at $t=45$ s) shapes from the experiment for the 2 mm/s loading speed.
 Figure \ref{Validation 2}E shows the simulation-predicted deformed shapes at different levels of stretch corresponding to the stretching speed of 2 mm/s.